pinecone-io/examples/learn/README.md

 # What is this repo?

 This repository is a collection of Jupyter Notebooks that you can run, download, study and modify in order to get hands-on with
-Pinecone.io vector databases and common Machine Learning patterns, tools and algorithms.
+Pinecone.io vector databases and common AI patterns, tools and algorithms.

 These examples are ideal for learning and expanding your knowledge of what's possible, but if you're looking for Production-ready examples, please see the [docs](../docs) folder.

 Each individual example notebook lives in its own directory.
-A notebook file ends in `.ipynb`, and each individual Notebook demonstrates a different Machine Learning technique or usage pattern.
+A notebook file ends in `.ipynb`, and each individual Notebook demonstrates a different AI technique or usage pattern.

 # Getting started